 Recently I read the story of the Canaanite woman.
 In the story the woman, a natural enemy of the Jews, begs Jesus to heal her demon-possessed daughter.
 Jesus, knowing that He’ll eventually heal this young girl, and also knowing the heart of the Canaanite woman, publicly puts her beautiful, blossoming faith on display.
 He says it isn’t right to give the children’s bread to the dogs.
 She responds that “even the dogs feed on the crumbs which fall from their masters’ table.”

 I know how that Canaanite woman felt.
-Unworthy of Jesus’ attention and care, I, like a dog, hoped for just a crumb off His table.
+Unworthy of Jesus’ attention and care, I, like a dog, hoped for just crumbs off His table.
 But I believed that Jesus would heal my brokenness, however undeserved.
 And he did—just like He healed the Canaanite woman’s daughter.

 Out of my painful experience, God gave me a clear sense of direction through writing.
 Today I am in college pursuing a career in journalism because Jesus gave me a renewed purpose for my life.
 How’s that for crumbs?